pratikacharya1234/pratikacharya1234/README.md

 I am a passionate **Full Stack Developer** with experience in front-end and back-end technologies.
 I specialize in **HTML, CSS, JavaScript, C, Python**, and modern frameworks like **React and Tailwind CSS**.
 I am continuously learning and improving to build efficient, scalable, and user-friendly applications.

 ## 🚀 Project Overview
-This repository serves as a comprehensive solution for [briefly describe the primary objective of your project].
 Designed with efficiency and scalability in mind, it offers an intuitive interface and robust functionality to cater to a wide audience.

 ## 🛠️ Tech Stack